Manual/Foundations/Brew Ratio

 Definition

 Brew ratio is the relationship between the mass of coffee grounds and the mass of water used to brew.
-It directly controls the strength (TDS) of your final beverage.
+It directly controls the strength (TDS) of your final beverage.1 This relationship is linear and predictable: doubling coffee dose at constant water volume doubles TDS, while doubling water at constant dose halves TDS.

 More water relative to coffee = weaker, lighter-bodied cup.
 Less water = stronger, more concentrated cup.
-Ratio is independent of extraction percentage.
+Ratio is independent of extraction percentage—you can have high extraction with any ratio, and any TDS with any extraction level.2

 Key Insight